udocker

 - Can we execute in a more simple way?

-- Can we download container images?
+- Can we download container images (for instance, from Dockerhub or other registries)?

 - Can we run without a layered filesystem?